Definition of Wayist Mysticism

 The Sanskrit term रहस् rahas means secrecy, mystery, and sensual intercource.
-The derivative रहाट rahATa means all of, spirit, counsellor, soul and to go to a secret place.
+The derivative रहाट rahATa means all of; spirit, counselor, soul and to go to a secret place.

-The Wayist is introduced to, made aware of mystical aspects of the soul's workings and she is coached to access her higher self to gain wisdom and insight and guidance.
+The Wayist is introduced to and made aware of mystical aspects of the soul’s workings.
+She is coached to access her higher self to gain wisdom, insight, and guidance.

 Without introduction/initiation to the mysteries (knowledge hidden from the human brain) of the soul and the Way, Wayism is not grasped by the human mind.
-It is nigh impossible to study Wayism from a theretical / academical point of viw only, because it is something that comes to life only in the soul, in higher awareness, in existential engagement of the higher consciousness.
+It is nigh impossible to study Wayism from a theoretical/academical point of view only.
+It is something that comes to life only in the soul, in higher awareness and in the existential engagement of the higher consciousness.

 The prefix para means both “above and beyond” and “besides or alongside”.

-At the lowest possible level of fascination, some people who investigate the paranormal tend to get stuck on issues about bending spoons with the mind, getting departed spirits to move stuff, and aliens probing people's nether regions.
-Please, Wayism is unatractive to most of the people who get stuck on those types of paranormal questions.
+At the lowest possible level of fascination, some people who investigate the paranormal tend to get stuck on issues about bending spoons with the mind, getting departed spirits to move stuff, and aliens probing people’s nether regions.
+Please; Wayism is unattractive to most of the people who get stuck on those types of paranormal questions.

 Mystical writings are often timeless.
 The lessons remain the same for the soul notwithstanding the era, technology, science, culture or education of the mystic.
 No matter what the authors’ context, it seems all mystics speak the same language.
 All seem to speak to the same existential human awareness, the same heightened consciousness, the same ecstacy.
 The quest of the soul is the same now as it was three thousand years ago and many of the manuals and teachings are still valid notwithstanding we now live in a modern time.